- Download our Moving to Qatar Guide (PDF)

 Private healthcare in Qatar

-Private healthcare is available either on a pay-as-needed basis or as a service covered by local or international healthcare providers.
-Since some fees must still be paid with public medical care, private systems tend to be more popular and offer greater flexibility.
+Private healthcare is available on a pay-as-needed basis or as a service covered by local or international healthcare providers.
+Since some fees must still be paid with public medical care, private systems are more popular and offer greater flexibility.

 Health insurance in Qatar